The Waters Edge Board of Directors sends a monthly news flash to residents

 The Board has approved tree work to be done by Davey Tree Services.
 More info will be forthcoming.

 Calling all neighbors!
-We will need new Board member nominations by the Annual April meeting.
+We need a new Board member.
 Please let any Board member know if you are interested.
 The time requirement is only a couple hours a month for the Board meeting.

 No new home sales